tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

 **Optional Arguments:**

 * **-p PORT, --port PORT**: Port on which to start the development server.
 Default port is 8000.
-* **-m MANAGE, --manage** MANAGE: Absolute path to :file:`manage.py` file for Tethys Platform installation if different than default.
+* **-m MANAGE, --manage MANAGE**: Absolute path to :file:`manage.py` file for Tethys Platform installation if different than default.

 **Examples:**